reactjs/rfcs/text/0000-static-lifecycle-methods.md

 2. Find and fix async bugs before they impact end-users by intentionally triggering them in a deterministic way.
 3. Gain confidence that our existing products could work in async.

-I believe this GK confirmed what we suspected about the legacy component API: _It has too many potential pitfalls to be safely used for async rendering._
+I believe the internal experiment confirmed what we suspected about the legacy component API: _It has too many potential pitfalls to be safely used for async rendering._

 ## Common problems